dankelley/qt/database/README.md

+**Step 1.**

+Type

+    make test

+in a unix console, to set up a test database.

+**Step 2.**

 Use

-    make test
+    make clean

-for testing (local database) and
+to remove this test database.

+**Step 3.**

+Edit `add-station.sql` to name a station of your own.
+Then type

     make create

+to create a database named `qt.db` in the present directory.

+**NOTES.**

-to create a working (empty) database in the parent directory, i.e. for Kelley this is created as a file named `qt.db` in the present directory.
-(If you decide you'd like to move the file, you'll need to alter some of the daemon and plotting code, as explained in `../daemon/README.md` and `../plotting/README.md`.
+1. If you decide you'd like to move the file, you'll need to alter some of the daemon and plotting code, as explained in `../daemon/README.md` and `../plotting/README.md`.

-To see what's in the file, type
+2. To see what's in the database, type

     echo '.dump' | sqlite3 qt.db